aimrt.executor

 thread_num

 configures the number of threads, defaulting to 1.
-When set to 1, it is a thread-safe executor; otherwise, it is thread-unsafe.For
+When set to 1, it is a thread-safe executor; otherwise, it is not thread-safe.thread_sched_policy

 andthread_bind_cpu

-, refer to the thread binding configuration in Common Information.timeout_alarm_threshold_us
+refer to the thread binding configuration description in Common Information.timeout_alarm_threshold_us

 aimrt: